You say tomato, I say tomahto

 Lewis Grizzard said, “It’s difficult to think anything but pleasant thoughts while eating a homegrown tomato.”
 I must agree.

 Summer wouldn’t be summer without those freshly picked tomatoes tasting of pure sunshine.
-But it wasn’t always that way.
+It wasn’t always that way.

-The Europeans and American colonists wouldn’t eat tomatoes because they thought they were poisonous and were not mentioned in the bible.
+The Europeans and American colonists wouldn’t eat tomatoes, not only because they thought they were poisonous, but also because there was no mention of them in the bible.

 Tomatoes belong to the notorious nightshade family and are a close relative to the deadly belladonna plant.
 While the leaves of a tomato plant are toxic, the fruit is not.